edom/work/edom.github.io/usecom.md

 ---

 - [Internet search tools]({% link search.md %})
+    - The Internet is full of crap.
+        - So are libraries.
+        - So is the world.
+        - So is this website.
+        - Thus, you must think for yourself.
 - [Remove nag screens]({% link nag.md %})
 - Habits learned the hard way
     - I check the time at [time.gov](https://time.gov/) because Ubuntu 14.04 NTP once betrayed me.